3.16 Joint Agency Group Supervision Procedure

 The principles of joint supervision will be to support learning across agencies in the best interests of families to ensure that children, young people and their families receive the right levels of support and interventions at the right time, in accordance with the Norfolk Children’s Safeguarding Partnerships Threshold Guide.

-As a formal reflective discussion, joint supervision will be recorded on the child’s file and any thinking points, theories or questions that come out of it will be shared with the child/parents/carers or at the next Core Group, CiN meeting or Family Support Meeting.
+As a formal reflective discussion, joint supervision will be recorded on the child’s file and any thinking points, theories or questions that come out of it will be shared with the child/parents/carers or at the next Core Group, CiN meeting or Family Support Meeting as each of these demonstrate the community of practice around the child.

 Joint supervision does not replace statutory/formal processes such as Child In Need, Core Group and Child Protection Conference and Family Support meetings which fully involve the family, including wider family, in decision-making and planning processes.